March 2019. A university board meeting. The CFO asks facilities management a simple question: “How much deferred maintenance do we actually have?”

 Why Traditional Condition Assessments Fail

 Most organizations rely on periodic facility condition assessments—hiring consultants every 3-5 years to walk facilities and estimate condition.
-The problems with this approach:
+The problems with this approach are significant:

 FCI is an industry-standard metric that quantifies facility health with a single number between 0.00 and 1.00.
 It answers the question: “What percentage of my facility's value needs to be replaced due to deferred maintenance?”